-A front organization known as the Viet-Nam Fatherland Front was established in 1955 with headquarters in Hanoi and with unification with the South one of its objectives.
+A front organization known as the Viet-Nam Fatherland Front was established in 1955, replacing the Commission for Supervision of the South, with headquarters in Hanoi and with unification with the South one of its objectives.
 The Front program lashed out against the "handful of traitors who have sold out to American imperialism," and stated "American imperialism is the chief enemy."
 The Fatherland Front never won significant influence in South Viet-Nam, nor did the first several hundred Communists who had gone North in 1954 and were now infiltrated back into South Viet-Nam.